-- b1- Apply the knowledge of the mathematical processes for modeling of real-world problems. - b2--Develop appropriate knowledge and awareness of the importance and applications of mathematical assumption. - b3-Deal wide background knowledge related to the different branches of Mathematics. - c Practical and professional skills: - At the end of this course, the students must be able to: - c1- Analyze the concepts and methods of mathematics to the solution of the real problems in professional practice.
+- b1- Apply the knowledge of the mathematical processes for modeling of real-world problems. - b2--Develop appropriate knowledge and awareness of the importance and applications of mathematical assumption.

-c2- Examine competence in the use of mathematical methods in problem solving.
+b3-Deal wide background knowledge related to the different branches of Mathematics.

-c3-Investigate confidence in their abilities to use mathematics.
+- c1- Analyze the concepts and methods of mathematics to the solution of the real problems in professional practice. - c2- Examine competence in the use of mathematical methods in problem solving. - c3-Investigate confidence in their abilities to use mathematics.